 The ESG Index (ESGI) measures issues related to three key areas: the environment (30%), Human Rights (50%) and Health & Safety (20%).
 Based on a set of 65 variables, the ESGI’s fourth edition offers a risk score on a 0-100 range, where 0 represents the lowest risk and 100 the highest risk.
 A rank and a risk evaluation are also provided for each jurisdiction.

-Global Risk Profile (GRP) is a leading Swiss company specializing in third-party risk management related services.
+Global Risk Profile (GRP) is a leading Swiss company specializing in ethics & compliance management related services.
 Since its foundation in 2009, GRP has placed Due Diligence at the heart of its activities.
 Its services now range from compliance software solutions to Due Diligence checks & investigations with various coverage and scope, suitable for both multinationals and small businesses.

 Global Risk Profile Sàrl